Julie Kent (dancer): Career

 Kent joined the American Ballet Theatre in 1985, as an apprentice.
 The following year, she competed at the Prix de Lausanne, and was the only American to win any medal that year.
 Later that year, she became a member of the corps de ballet.
 In 1990, Kent was promoted to soloist.
 In 1993, she was named principal dancer, she also became the first American to win the Erik Bruhn Prize that year.
 In 2000, she received the Prix Benois de la Danse, and is the first American to win the prize.

 Throughout her dance career, she has danced works by Marius Petipa, George Balanchine, Jerome Robbins, Frederick Ashton, Kenneth MacMillan and John Cranko.
 She has created roles in works by John Neumeier, Twyla Tharp, Alexei Ratmansky, Nacho Duato and Stanton Welch.
 She has made guest appearances in Russia, Italy, Germany, Australia, Argentina and Chile.
 Kent was one of José Manuel Carreño's partners in Swan Lake, his farewell performance, with Kent as Odette and Gillian Murphy as Odile.

 In 2015, Kent retired from dancing.
 Her farewell performance was Romeo and Juliet, with Roberto Bolle as her Romeo.
 Having danced with ABT for 29 years, she is the longest-serving principal dancer in the company's history.
 Following her retirement, she became the artistic director of ABT's summer program, with over 1,000 students training in various locations across the country.

 In March 2016, The Washington Ballet announced Kent would assume the role of artistic director, succeeding Septime Webre.
 During her tenure, she has commissioned 26 new works, including works by Gemma Bond and Ethan Stiefel.
 She also staged The Sleeping Beauty alongside Victor Barbee.

-In October 2022, it was announced that Kent is set to leave Washington Ballet at the end of the 2022-23 season.
-She is scheduled to become an artistic director at the Houston Ballet, alongside current artistic director Stanton Welch, effective in July 2023.
+In October 2022, it was announced that Kent was set to leave Washington Ballet at the end of the 2022-23 season.
+In July 2023, she became an artistic director at the Houston Ballet, alongside current artistic director Stanton Welch.